angiechili/MS1-StPetePlaygroup-wp/README.md

 It was never my intention to add any text to this page, the idea of it is that is a collage of images that do not need text to show what the product is about.

-###Deployment
+## Deployment
+*Github*

+This project is deployed using GitHub pages using the following process,

+*Deploying a GitHub Repository via GitHub Pages*

+1. In your Repository section, select the Repository you wish to deploy.
+2. In the top horizontal Menu, locate and click the Settings link.
+3. Inside the Setting page, around halfway down locate the GitHub Pages Section.
+4. Under Source, select the None tab and change it to Master and click Save.
+5. Finally once the page resets scroll back down to the GitHub Pages Section to see the following message "Your site is ready to be published at (Link to the GitHub Page Web Address)".
+It can take time for the link to open your project initially, so please don't be worried if it down not load immediately.

+*Forking the Github Repository*

+You can fork a GitHub Repository to make a copy of the original repository to view or make changes without it affecting the original repository.

+1. Find the GitHub repository.
+2. At the top of the page to the right, under your account, click the Fork button.
+3. You will now have a copy of the repository in your GitHub account.

+*Making a Local Clone*

+1. Find the GitHub Repository.
+2. Click the Code button
+3. Copy the link shown.
+4. In Gitpod, change the directory to the location you would like the cloned directory to be located.
+5. Type git clone, and paste the link you copied in step 3.
+6. Press Enter to have the local clone created.

-### Credits
+## Credits

-Special thanks to fellow Code Institute’s Slack community that helped with quick answers to questions and positive messages all the way through.
-Special thanks to fellow student Harry Dhillon for widening my understanding of Bootstrap grid and helping me test the code throughout.
+Special thanks to Code Institute’s Slack community that helped with quick answers to questions and positive messages all the way through.
+Special thanks to fellow student Harry Dhillon for widening my understanding of Bootstrap grid and helping me test the code.

-## Code
+### Code
-Header:
+*Header:*
-Logo and icon shades technique from: https://www.geeksforgeeks.org/how-to-style-icon-color-size-and-shadow-by-using-css/
+- Logo and icon shades technique from: https://www.geeksforgeeks.org/how-to-style-icon-color-size-and-shadow-by-using-css/

-Navbar and why choose us section: https://getbootstrap.com/docs/4.5/components/navbar/ https://mdbootstrap.com/docs/standard/navigation/navbar/ https://getbootstrap.com/docs/4.5/components/card/#images
+- Navbar and why choose us section: https://getbootstrap.com/docs/4.5/components/navbar/ https://mdbootstrap.com/docs/standard/navigation/navbar/
+https://getbootstrap.com/docs/4.5/components/card/#images

-Scallop line separator technique from: https://codepen.io/chilliconcode/pen/YyRKYZ
+- Scallop line separator technique from: https://codepen.io/chilliconcode/pen/YyRKYZ

-Hero image, timetable and footer:
+- Hero image, timetable and footer:
 As per AJGreaves ‘Love Running solutions’ tutorial. https://github.com/Code-Institute-Solutions/Love-Running-Solutions

-Contact Us page:
+- Contact Us page:
 https://mdbootstrap.com/docs/b4/jquery/javascript/google-maps/
 Initially tried setting map as per Code Institute’s Coders coffeehouse tutorial. https://css-cc-46-complete.codingchallenges.repl.co/index.html#home

-Gallery page:
+- Gallery page:
 https://getbootstrap.com/docs/4.5/content/images/#responsive-images
 https://mdbootstrap.com/docs/standard/extended/gallery/

-## Other resources
+### Other resources
 All written content was taken from clients brief (Carly Murray owner for St Peter’s playgroup).

-Research web images performance from https://www.foregroundweb.com/image-size/
+- Research web images performance from https://www.foregroundweb.com/image-size/

-Accessibility Guidelines
+- Accessibility Guidelines
 http://web-accessibility.carnegiemuseums.org/content/maps/

-Helpful Bootstrap research
+- Helpful Bootstrap research
 https://medium.com/coder-grrl/the-guide-to-customising-the-bootstrap-4-navbar-i-wish-id-had-6-months-ago-7bc6ce0e3c71#_=_

 https://coderwall.com/p/wpjw4w/change-the-bootstrap-navbar-breakpoint

-General HTML/CSS research from: https://stackoverflow.com/
+- General HTML/CSS research from:
+https://stackoverflow.com/
 https://css-tricks.com/
 https://ux.stackexchange.com/
 https://www.w3schools.com/

-Mini marketing research sources: http://www.staubinnurseries.co.uk/st-aubin-penarth.asp https://www.ribbonspreschool.com/
+- Mini marketing research sources: http://www.staubinnurseries.co.uk/st-aubin-penarth.asp
+https://www.ribbonspreschool.com/
 https://www.daisydaynursery.com/barry-2/